Jacky1128/academic_homepage/content/authors/admin/_index.md

   url: https://www.hust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I was a deep learning research intern at Key Lab of Digital Earth Science, Chinese Academy of Sciences (2020-2021).
+bio: I was a deep learning research intern at Key Laboratory of Digital Earth Science, Chinese Academy of Sciences (2020-2021).
 In the summer of 2021, I was working as a visiting student at Multimedia Laboratory (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences.
-I am now working on computer vision problems with special focus on Few-shot Semantic Segmentation under Prof. Xinggang Wang at HUST.
+I am now working on computer vision problems with special focus on few-shot semantic segmentation under Prof. Xinggang Wang at Huazhong University of Science and Technology (HUST).

 # Interests to show in About widget
 interests: